parthivshaji/K-Means-Image-Compressor/README.md

 I could have easily just implemented the algorithm using sklearn, but I wanted to design my own from scratch.

 To use the compressor, run the executable file in dist/

+I used pyinstaller to compile the script into an executable, I just included the build/ folder for reference